-In February 2020, the Company eliminated the chief business officer role and Gordon K. Johnson separated from the Company.
-In connection with his separation, Mr. Johnson was entitled to severance benefits as documented in his Amended and Restated Employment Agreement entered into in June 2015.
+In February 2020, the Company eliminated the chief business officer role.
+In connection with the elimination, the chief business officer was entitled to severance benefits as documented in his Amended and Restated Employment Agreement entered into in June 2015.
 The severance benefits consisted of personnel and other related charges of approximately \$0.4 million and stock compensation expense of approximately \$0.4 million related to the acceleration of vesting on unvested shares subject to certain stock options.
-These severance benefits are presented as severance expense in the unaudited condensed statements of operations for the three months ended March 31, 2020.
+These severance benefits are presented as severance expense in the unaudited condensed statements of operations for the nine months ended September 30, 2020.
 As of December 31, 2020, the Company had accrued severance expense recorded within accounts payable and accrued expenses in the amount of \$0.1 million.
-As of and for the three months ended March 31, 2021, there was no accrued severance expense, respectively.
+For the three months ended September 30, 2020, and the three and nine months ended September 30, 2021, there was no severance expense.
+As of September 30, 2021, there was no accrued expense.